-- Courses in the student's major field may not be taken under the Pass/No Pass policy except for major courses for an Associate Degrees for Transfer (ADT), courses for which Pass/No Pass is the only grading option, and units earned through Credit by Examination (CBE) or assessment. - 2.
+- 1. Courses in the student's major field may not be taken under the Pass/No Pass policy except for major courses for an Associate Degrees for Transfer (ADT), courses for which Pass/No Pass is the only grading option, and units earned through Credit by Examination (CBE) or assessment. - 2.
 Every university has a limitation on the number of courses/units that can be taken for Pass/No Pass and applied to graduation and may require General Education taken Pass/No Pass to be retaken for a letter grade.
 Universities sometimes prefer that students have letter grades in English, mathematics, speech, and critical thinking courses.
-Courses that meet major requirements at a university (other than major requirements for ADTs) typically must be taken for a letter grade.
+Courses that meet major requirements must be taken for a letter grade.
 Also, Pass/No Pass grades could have a negative effect on scholarships and international students.
-In addition, students who plan to pursue graduate or professional studies later are advised to be selective in opting for courses on a Pass/No Pass basis.
+In addition, students who plan to pursue graduate or professional studies later are advised to be selective in opting for courses on a Pass/No Pass basis. - 3.
+Except as in item number one above, a maximum of 6 Pass/No Pass units may be carried during any one semester. - 4.

-If the student is unclear about requirements, it is best to consult with a counselor before using the Pass/No Pass option.

-- Except as in item number one above, a maximum of 6 Pass/No Pass units may be carried during any one semester. - 4.
 A maximum of 14 Pass/No Pass units is allowed for any degree program.
-This does not include units taken under credit by examination or assessment, or units earned in courses for which Pass/No Pass is the only grading option.

-- 5. Pass/No Pass petitions are available at the Admissions and Records Office.
-The Pass/No Pass petition must be signed by a counselor and be submitted between the first and fifth week of the fall and spring terms or thirty percent (30%) of the class meeting dates, whichever is less.
-Pass/No Pass status cannot be changed back to a letter grade. - 6.
-Pass indicates a "C" or better.
+This does not include units taken under credit by examination or assessment, or units earned in courses for which Pass/No Pass is the only grading option. - 5.
+Pass/No Pass petitions are available at the Admissions and Records Offices.
+The Pass/No Pass petition must be signed by a counselor and be submitted between the first and fifth week of the fall and spring terms (for full semester classes) or thirty percent (30%) of the class meeting dates (for short term classes), whichever is less.
+Pass/No Pass status cannot be changed back to a letter grade after the deadline has passed.